gustavnavar/Grid.Blazor/docs/dotnetcore/Installation.md

     <script src="~/js/gridmvc-ajax.js" type="text/javascript"></script>
     <script src="~/lib/URI.js/URI.js" type="text/javascript"></script>
     ```
-    The **gridmvc-ajax.js** file will be loaded from the nuget package, so it is not necessary to copy it to you project.
+    The **gridmvc-ajax.js** file will be loaded from the nuget package, so it is not necessary to copy it to your project.

 [Quick start ->](Quick_start.md)